mantidproject/mantid/docs/source/interfaces/Muon ALC.rst

 Run the ALC interface
 ---------------------

-The interface is available from the MantidPlot Interfaces menu: Interfaces -> Muon -> ALC.
+The interface is available from the Interfaces menu: Interfaces -> Muon -> ALC.

 Feedback & Comments
 -------------------